 Have you ever made a commitment to yourself and not stuck to it, or thought it was too hard and failed?
 Everyone has!
 It is extremely hard, however, to blow off a promise or commitment that you make to a friend or family member, so maybe this could be your answer?
-Whether it’s downsizing your plus size clothing in your wardrobe, or just wanting to shed a few kilos to look better, making a promise or committing to a sports team could get you on the right track.
+Whether it’s downsizing your plus size clothing in your wardrobe, or just wanting to shed a few kilos to buy that sleeveless puffa jacket, making a promise or committing to a sports team could get you on the right track.

 Studies have long shown that owning a furry friend can actually help you shed those lingering kegs you have been carrying on your body.
 By adopting a little pooch, you are committing to walking under the street lighting your little mate at least once every single day, meaning that indirectly you are losing weight while keeping your new friend happy.